chooie/wordroot/notes.md

 - Deploy build to production after commit
     - Not going to bother with automated system testing for now
     - Need to research this more.
 Jenkins?
+- Add ability to dev in docker container
+  - This is not working well for the time being.
+File system is too slow in picking up code changes, resulting in a bad dev experience.
+Also, could not figure out how to connect to the repl in the container.